 - Bachelor of Science (Piano), Juilliard School of Music

 Biography, Performance, and Research

-Dykstra has won acclaim for his 61 compositions in the concert ragtime genre, and for his ragtime performances and recordings.
-His latest CD, Neo-Ragtime on the Centaur label, has received several rave reviews in the July/August 2012 issue of Fanfare magazine (one sample: “Do we have a stars rating system here at Fanfare?
+Dykstra has won acclaim for his 64 compositions in the concert ragtime genre, and for his ragtime performances and recordings.
+His 2012 CD, Neo-Ragtime, on the Centaur label, received several rave reviews in the July/August 2012 issue of Fanfare magazine (one sample: “Do we have a stars rating system here at Fanfare?
 No?
 Four out of four stars, anyway.
 This is great ragtime by a modern composer who is also an excellent piano advocate of his wares.”).
 Among the other performers on this CD are several current members of The Cleveland Orchestra and other top-notch musicians from the Cleveland area.
-His Two Rags for Bassoon and Piano are published by International Opus.
+His second Centaur CD, Ragtime Classics, 1901-1919, appeared in early 2014.
+Dykstra’s Two Rags for Bassoon and Piano are published by International Opus.
 Many of his piano pieces for children have been published by the Willis Music Co., the Boston Music Co., Centerstream Publications, and Spectrum Music Press.

 In the past few years, Dykstra has been involved in recording projects on the Centaur label with faculty colleagues Dr. Thomas Wood and Dr. Carrie Culver.
 Recently, a CD entitled Jean Baptiste Singel: The Opera Fantasies for Violin and Piano, Vol. 1 was released by Centaur with Wood and Dykstra as the performers.
 Vol. 2 will probably be released in 2017.
 Culver and Dykstra have completed the recording of an album of art songs by Latin American composers and await the release.